 Expected number of players in Quarterfinals

-As an example, imagine, you have 4 players from Bayern, 4 players from Man City, 2 players from Liverpool, 2 players from Dortmund, 1 player from Real, 1 player from Atalanta and 1 player from Juventus in your R16 draft.
+As an example, imagine, you have 3 players from Bayern, 3 players from Man City, 2 players from Liverpool, 2 players from Chelsea, 2 player from Ajax, 2 player from PSG and 1 player from Juventus in your R16 draft.

 Of course, this approach works best in large sample size.

 So, with only 16 teams, the variance could be big and if, for example, Man City get eliminated, you would lose 3 players.

 But the probability of Man City getting eliminated is just 6 %.

 So you have to think not just about probabilities but about the variance, too.

 In conclusion, you should consider probabilities of a team progressing to the next round when selecting your R16 UCL Fantasy squad.